Church of Our Lady of the Chapel: Damage and restoration

 Dedicated to Our Lady, the church enjoyed significant success and a hesitant destiny.
 In 1405, a fire destroyed the non-vaulted parts, in particular the central nave, which was covered with a flat ceiling.
 The nave was rebuilt in the Brabantine Gothic style and enlarged with side chapels.
 In 1574, the church was ransacked by Calvinists who destroyed its furnishings.
 Reformed in 1579, it returned to Catholic worship in 1585.
 In 1695, part of the structure was damaged during the bombardment of Brussels by the French army as part of the War of the Grand Alliance.
 It was restored from 1699 to 1708.
-On that occasion, the spire of the west tower was replaced by the current Baroque slate bell tower, designed by the Brussels architect Antoine Pastorana.
+On that occasion, the spire of the west tower was replaced by the current Baroque slate bell tower, designed by the local architect Antoine Pastorana.
 In 1751, a sacristy was built to the south of the choir.
 The church closed in 1797, under the French regime, and reopened in 1803.

-The church has been restored several times; starting in 1866, continuing in the 1930s, and again in 1989, during which time an archaeological reconstruction aimed at restoring the original state of the different building phases.
+The church has been restored several times: starting in 1866, continuing in the 1930s, and again in 1989, during which time an archaeological reconstruction aimed at restoring the original state of the different building phases.
 It was designated a historic monument on 5 March 1936.
 Nowadays, it is the parish church of the Polish Catholic community in Brussels.
-In a side chapel is venerated an icon of Our Lady of Częstochowa.
+In a side chapel, an icon of Our Lady of Częstochowa is venerated.

 Description

 The Chapel Church has had a turbulent history made up of successive phases of partial destruction, fire, looting, shelling and rebuilding, alterations and restorations, making it a milestone in the transition from the Romanesque style to the Gothic (and more particularly to the Brabantine Gothic).
-It is traditionally listed, alongside the Cathedral of St. Michael and St. Gudula and the Church of Our Blessed Lady of the Sablon, as one of the three Gothic churches still standing in central Brussels.
+It is traditionally listed, alongside the Cathedral of St. Michael and St. Gudula and the Church of Our Lady of Victories at the Sablon, as one of the three Gothic churches still standing in central Brussels.

 The church is built of stone from the Gobertange quarry, which is located in present-day Walloon Brabant, approximately 45 km south-east of the church's site.

 Exterior

 From the first construction phase, at the beginning of the 13th century, the Romanesque transept and the bell tower are still preserved.
 The choir, from the second half of the 13th century, testifies to the first phase of Brabantine Gothic.
 The nave dates back to the 16th-century reconstruction, and is in the flamboyant Gothic style.
 On the sides, the slender pinnacles of the buttresses alternate with the series of triangular pediments.
-On the outside of the apse there are also gargoyles.
+On the outside of the apse, there are also gargoyles.